Color Mixing Tutorial

-Let’s start with some Cranberry Sauce and add just a tad of Liquorice to it.
+Let’s start with some Cranberry Sauce, one of our limited edition colors, and add just a tad of Liquorice to it.
 As you can see here, we’ve create a beautiful wine red color by mixing Cranberry Sauce and Liquorice together.
 The color mix we used was 8 parts of Cranberry Sauce with 1 part of Liquorice.

-When mixing shades, you’ll want to be careful not to add too much Liquorice, just start with a little at a time.
+When mixing shades, you’ll want to be careful not to add too much Liquorice.
+Just start by adding a very small amount at a time.

 Usually we are attracted to colors that are a bit toned down, as they seem more sophisticated than bright colors.
-If you have a Country Chic color you’d like to tone down, you can use a bit of Hurricane, or a mixture of Liquorice and Simplicity.
+If you have a Country Chic Paint color you’d like to tone down, you can mix it with any grey such as Pebble Beach, Rocky Mountain, or Hurricane.
+If you don’t have grey on hand, you can create it with mixture of Liquorice and Simplicity.

 You can, of course add a bit more of the white Simplicity to lighten it up, if it’s too dark for your liking.

-We can do more with color mixing than creating tints, shades and tones of a color.
+We can do more with color mixing than creating tints, shades, and tones of a color.
 We can also mix 2 colors together to create a new hue.
-We've shown a few examples here, but the possibilities are endless so we recommend you play around with this and create some unique colors yourself!
+We’ve shown a few examples here, but the possibilities are endless so we recommend playing around with this to create some unique colors yourself!